mirror/dd-wrt/src/router/curl/docs/libcurl/opts/CURLOPT_NETRC.md

 Only machine name, username and password are taken into account (init macros and similar things are not supported).

+The netrc file provides credentials for a hostname independent of which protocol and port number that are used.

+When providing a username in the URL and a *.netrc* file, libcurl looks for and uses the password for that specific user for the given host if such an entry appears in the file before a "generic" `machine` entry without `login` specified.

 libcurl does not verify that the file has the correct properties set (as the standard Unix ftp client does).
 It should only be readable by user.